webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Aine-Fairy-Queen-of-Light-an-Love.md

 ---
 aliases:
-  - Aine, Fairy Queen of Light an Love
+- "Aine, Fairy Queen of Light an Love"
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/9
 - Creature/Armor/5
 - Creature/Health/99
-title: Aine, Fairy Queen of Light an Love
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Aine, Fairy Queen of Light an Love
 Aine is the fairy queen of summer and the sun, and is known by many names: the Fairy Queen of Light and Love, Bright One, Sun Goddess, and Sweetheart of the Fairies.
 She is a kind, true, and benevolent ruler, and is loved by nearly everyone.
 Known for making just and fair bargains with humans, she is often sought after for blessings and boons.